-- Confer distinction for high achievement,
+- Confer distinction for high achievement in graduate school academics,

 - Promote leadership development,

-- Promote scholarship and encourage intellectual development,
+- Promote scholarship and intellectual development,

-- Enrich the intellectual environment of graduate education institutions, and
+- Enrich the intellectual environment of graduate education institutions,

-- Encourage high standards of ethical behavior.
+- Encourage high standards of ethical behavior, and

 Alpha Epsilon Lambda chapters may be installed in graduate or professional schools which support this mission.
 Graduate and professional school students who meet the selection criteria may be elected to membership.

 Alpha Epsilon Lambda was formed in 1990 by a University of Florida graduate student, John Capece, who provided the concept, structure and resources for the society.
 Carole Glover, a Ph.D. candidate at American University, served as co-founder of the society and developed the name of the society.
-Suresh Ramamurthi, graduate student at New Jersey Institute of Technology also assisted in formation of the society and served as the organization's first president.
+Suresh Ramamurthi, graduate student at New Jersey Institute of Technology also assisted in formation of the society and served as the organization's first elected president.
 AEL's purpose is to promote ethics, intellectual achievement, and leadership among graduate students.
 Before AEL, no honor society was devoted exclusively to recognizing graduate students.

 AEL began as an organization of individual members at campuses throughout the country.
 In 1992 the first chapters were formed at University of Florida (Alpha Chapter), University of Miami (Beta Chapter) and Kutztown University (Gamma Chapter).
 Chapter growth has continued to its current 37 chapters.
 University of Miami students Celestino Corral and Manny Tejeda provided the leadership in developing the first AEL chapters.
 Dr. Wm.
 Bruce Ezell provided the initial leadership among the graduate school deans which led to the creation of additional chapters and the formation of a national advisory council composed of graduate school deans.